Jess-De-Savage/Hello-World-/README.md

 #### Because why not :
 ```
-"Beware he who would deny you access to information, for in his heart he dreams himself your your master." -Pravin Lal
+"Beware he who would deny you access to information, for in his heart he dreams himself your master." -Pravin Lal

 "Hearts are the strongest when they beat in response to noble ideas." -Ralph Bunche